 Everyone procrastinates.
 Sometimes it’s fun to procrastinate.
 Sometimes waiting till just before a deadline is incredibly motivating.
 And sometimes procrastination is even necessary — to put off a dreaded task until we feel more energetic, prepared, or able to do it.
 But eventually, chronic procrastinating will hamper job performance.
 It will also affect our mood and state of mind by generating worry, fear, or added stress.
 Perhaps most serious for people in a leadership position, procrastinating may cause our peers and employees to feel that we’re holding up progress.

-If procrastination has become a problem for you—and you know who you try these to change your behavior so you can be more productive.
+If procrastination has become a problem for you—and you want to try these tips to stop procrastinating to change your behavior so you can be more productive.
 An added benefit is that you’ll feel more upbeat, less worried and stressed, and more confident about your reputation and effectiveness.

 Put it in Writing.